gbmhunter/blog/content/programming/general/control-methodology/a-function-pointer-based-state-machine.md

 ## The State Function Array

 The state function array holds a function pointer to the function which gets called for each state.
 In this example, we also store a printable state name for debugging purposes.
-Each row in the state function array is defined by a struct:
+Each row in the state function array is defined by a `struct`:

 ```c
 typedef struct {